 I’m including a handful of images here, with their camera settings, mainly to demonstrate that they are often nearly the same exact settings, and if you just pick any of these settings as a default starting point you’ll probably be well on your way to “nailing the shot” within a few more clicks.
 Good luck out there!

-Multiple anoramic frames captured vertically with LOTS of overlap, stitched together in Lightroom CC
+Multiple panoramic frames captured vertically with 50% horizontal overlap, stitched together in Photoshop

 Sky: 30 sec @ f/2.8 & ISO 12800